sthomasmeyer/ap-csp-create-task-weather-forecast-app-exemplar/README.md

 **3(a).** In ~150 total words provide a written response that does all three of the following:

-1. Describes the overall **purpose** of your program
+1. Describes the overall **purpose** of the program

-_This program provides a weather forecast for a user-selected city and state.
-It uses an API to gather historical weather data for a selected city and state and then presents a five-day forecast._
+_The overall purpose of my program is to provide users with accurate and up-to-date weather forecasts for their selected locations.
+Weather forecasts are essential for planning outdoor activities, scheduling travel, and preparing for severe weather events.
+By providing reliable weather information in an accessible and user-friendly format, my app aims to help users make informed decisions and stay safe and prepared in any weather condition.
+With this program, users will be able to stay ahead of the weather and plan their day-to-day activities with greater confidence and ease._

 2. Describes what **functionality** of the program is demonstrated in the video